Gaussian and bootstrap approximations for functional principal component regression: Preliminaries

 We start with a simple observation in \autoref{propFPCRequiv}, as we have not found an exact reference.
-This explicitly guarantees that the slope estimators in various papers based on functional principal components (e.g., \cite{CFS99, CMS07} versus \cite{KSM16} and \citet[Equation~(8.19)]{HK12}) are in fact the same.
+This explicitly guarantees that the slope estimators in various papers based on FPCs (e.g., \cite{CFS99, CMS07} versus \cite{KSM16} and \citet[Equation~(8.19)]{HK12}) are in fact the same.
 Recall that the projected regressors are denoted by $\bm{X}_i \equiv [ \langle X_i, \hat{\phi}_j \rangle ]_{1 \leq j \leq J}$ for $i=1,\dots,n$.

 \begin{prop} The fitted coefficients from the linear regression of $\{Y_i\}_{i=1}^n$ on $\{\bm{X}_i\}_{i=1}^n$ can be represented as $\hat{\beta}_{\mathrm{coef},j} \equiv \hat{\g}_j^{-1} \langle \widehat{\Dt}, \hat{\phi}_j \rangle$ for $j =1,\dots,J$, further providing the following expression for the FPCR estimator $\hat{\beta}_J$ in \eqref{eq_fpcr_est}: